zxdong262/vue-pagenav/README.md

   el: '#test',
   data: {
     page: 1 //page
-    ,pageSize: 10 //pageSize
+    ,pageSize: 10 //pageSize,  default is 10
     ,total: 509 //total item count
-    ,maxLink: 5 //how many links to show, must not less than 5 }
+    ,maxLink: 5 //how many links to show, must not less than 5,  default is 5

+    // page change event name, default is 'page-change',
+    // optional
+    // for different pagenav, should use different name ,eventName: 'custom'
+  }
+  ,events: {
+    'custom': function(page) {
+      console.log(page)
+    }
+  }
 })
 ```